Novels About Quilting, Knitting, and Crocheting

 Book Summary

 Mac is also looking forward to some alone time.
-His marriage is falling apart – something he doesn’t want to admit – so he leaves Boston behind with the plan to soul search on the same Irish island.
+He doesn’t want to admit his marriage is failing, so he leaves Boston behind with the plan to soul-search on the same Irish island.

 Due to a mix-up with the bookings, it turns out that both Cleo and Mac have booked the same cabin.
 The two are instantly at odds, but since the ferry only comes weekly, they are stuck with one another until then.